TriloBitSystems/rsql-jpa/README.md

 [![Coverage Status](https://coveralls.io/repos/tennaito/rsql-jpa/badge.svg)](https://coveralls.io/r/tennaito/rsql-jpa)
 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/com.github.tennaito/rsql-jpa/badge.svg?style=flat)](http://mvnrepository.com/artifact/com.github.tennaito/rsql-jpa)

+__This project is forked from https://github.com/tennaito/rsql-jpa as it has not been updated for quite a while.
+All credits belongs to [tennaito](https://github.com/tennaito).
+Provided as-is without any guarantees.
+All packages from javax.persistence has been updated to newer version of jakarta.persistence.__

 RESTful Service Query Language (RSQL) is a language and a library designed for searching entries in RESTful services.

 This library provides converter of [RSQL expression](https://github.com/jirutka/rsql-parser) to JPA [Criteria Query](http://docs.oracle.com/javaee/6/tutorial/doc/gjitv.html) (object representation of JPQL), which is translated to SQL query.
 RSQL was originally created for [KOSapi](https://kosapi.feld.cvut.cz) - RESTful web services for IS at the Czech Technical University in Prague.